Wrapped sheaves: Appendix

 Note any such section gives the same contact structure but there might not be any contactomorphism sending one contact form to another.
-A more intrinsic description of the contact structure is $\eta_{[x,\xi]} = \ker \xi$. \end{myeg}
+A more intrinsic description of the contact structure is $\eta_{[x,\xi]} = \ker \xi$. \end{example}